 As humans, we seem to have an inherent desire to share the things that give us pleasure, especially foods.
 With a world of information available at our fingertips, it only makes sense to inquire what foods are safe for dogs to eat before we offer them to our pets.
 Dogster has looked into various food groups and asked if dogs can eat fruits, vegetables, and dairy products.
 Now, we turn our attention to popular snack nuts.
-Can dogs eat nuts, like almonds, pistachios, and cashews?
+So, can dogs eat almonds?
+What about peanuts, pistachios, cashews and other nuts?

 Although they may not contain native toxins that adversely affect dogs, the shells of all nuts present the risk of tearing tissue as they move through a dog’s digestive tract.
 The meat of many nuts contains high quantities of fats that can cause upset stomachs.
 Many store-bought, commercially-available nuts are also packaged with salt and other chemicals, which can dehydrate or even poison dogs.

 Nuts covered in chocolate or other candy coatings are even more dangerous.
 On the whole, even raw nuts seem to be unwise food choices for dogs, even if they are given in moderation as treats.
 Old nuts that have mold on them present a whole load of other problems and should be kept away from dogs.
 Mold toxins can cause seizures, neurological distress, and liver problems for dogs.
 In fact, moldy foods of any kind or variety — no matter where they sit on any version of the food pyramid — should be disposed of properly.
 With all these cautions and provisos out of the way, let’s look more closely at the question: Can dogs eat almonds, peanuts, pistachios and other nuts?

 As with most of the nuts we’re looking at here, almonds are not technically toxic for dogs.
 However, as with most of these nuts, almonds are high in fat, making them difficult for dogs to digest in large quantities.
 Fatty foods can be dangerous for dogs because they exceed the capability of their pancreas to break them down and process them.
 Too much fat in a dog’s diet can lead to pancreatitis.